Red Hurley

 Brian "Red" Hurley started on the scene in the late 1960's but burst into stardom as the front man with The Nevada in 1971.
 He had just replaced Roly Daniels who left the band to pursue a career in country music and owned the early and mid 1970's as the premier male vocalist in Ireland.
 In fact, all but a few of Red's singles made the Irish Charts, a rare feat for any Irish artist.

-In 1970, Red formed his first band, Wheels.
-Also in Wheels with Red was his brother, Liam, a talented musical arranger and guitarist who had started his career with The Airchords Showband.
+In November, 1969 an article in Spotlight announced the formation of a new band by the Tom Costello Organization, The Wheels.
+Fronting the band would be Red, along with members of the Airchords and the group Magazine.
+From the Airchords came Dermot Ryan (sax), Arthur O'Neill (sax), Emmet Wynne (trumpet), Myles Mooney (guitar) and Johnny Browne (bass).
+From Magazine came Des Hickey (guitar) and Johnny (or Denis) O'Neill (drums).
 With Wheels, Red released a few more singles including, Isadora and Take Me Tonight, both of which caused a minor stir on the scene and made it into the lower reaches of the Irish Charts.
 Around this time, Red and the band also took top honours in the Castlebar Song Contest with their song, The World Is Such An Empty Place.

 The same year (1971) Red had two major hits with the Nevada, the number one hit, Sometimes in the summer of that year and Kiss Me Goodbye which hit the charts just before Christmas.
 This success would continue in 1972 as the band swept the top spots in the Spotlight Awards winning for top male vocalist, female vocalist and top band.
 In the late spring, Red released Hold Me which went to number 3 in the Irish charts.
 The same year, the band was the subject of a BBC documentary called The Best Years Of Our Lives.
 1973 was a good year for Red as his recording of Arkansas reached number one in the Irish charts and the band went from strength to strength.

-However, 1974 was to be a pivotal year for Red as he and Kelly both left the Nevada: Kelly to join Brendan Bowyer's Big Eight in Las Vegas and Red to form his own Red Hurley Band.
+Within weeks of Red's departure, Kelly also left the Nevada to join Brendan Bowyer's Big Eight in Las Vegas.
 Red found top class musicians to back him including several members of the Sands showband, who were undergoing major personnel changes at the time.
 He was also joined by his brother Liam, yet again, who eventually quit to focus on production work.
 Red and the band were instantly successful on the ballroom circuit and Red continued his dominance as one of the top male vocalists in the country.
+The lineup of the new band included Maurice Cooney (bass-from Green County), Fran Dennis (trombone from Dickie's Band), In October 1975, it was reported in Spotlight that Perky Boggins, Neile Gildea and Martin McElroy were leaving the band to move into Dublin cabaret.

 In 1976, Red hit the jackpot when his song, When was chosen to represent Ireland in the Eurovision song contest.
 Although Red finished tenth, his performance was considered one of the best of the evening and many have said he would have done far better, but the contest was going through a period when up tempo pop numbers seemed to carry the day.
 The contest was won by Britain's Brotherhood of Man with their song, Save Your Kisses for Me.